You can use an external container registry with TKG cluster pods.

 Container registries provide a critical function for Kubernetes deployments, serving as a centralized repository for storing and sharing container images.
 The most commonly used public container registry is Docker Hub.
 There are many private container registry offerings.
 VMware Harbor is an open-source, cloud native, private container registry that ships with Supervisor.

-To use a private registry with a TKG cluster, configure the TKG cluster with one or more self-signed certificates to serve private registry content over HTTPS.
-In the cluster spec, include a trust section with the additionalTrustedCAs field pair.
-You can define any number of self-signed certificates that the TKG cluster should trust.
-This functionality lets you easily define a list of certificates, and update those certificates should they need rotation.
+To integrate a private registry with a TKG Service cluster, you configure the cluster with one or more self-signed CA certificates to serve private registry content over HTTPS.
+To do this, in the cluster spec you include a trust field with the additionalTrustedCAs value.
+You can define any number of self-signed CA certificates that the TKGS cluster should trust.
+This functionality lets you easily define a list of certificates, and update those that need rotation.

 Field Description